gabrielvrl/gabrielvrl/README.md

 My engineering background also consists, but it's not limited to, Node.js, MongoDB, SQLite, C++, Python, Machine Learning, Artificial Intelligence, Networks and Graphs.

 - 🔭 I’m currently working at **[Tembici](https://www.tembici.com.br/)**
-- 🌱 I’m currently learning all about Front-end development
+- 🌱 React.js & React Native
-- 👯 I'm looking to collaborate on complex software engineer problems
+- 👯 Looking to collaborate on complex software engineer problems
-- 🤔 I’m looking for help with software development fluxes
-- 💬 Ask me about software, animes or football!
 - 📫 How to reach me: https://www.linkedin.com/in/gabrielvrl/
 - ⚡ Fun fact: Although I work at a bike sharing company, I don't actually know how to ride a bike properly.